dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

   possibility that similar techniques could be used to extract program semantics concepts.
 In this work, we study how large language models represent the nullability of program values.
-We measure how well models of various sizes complete programs that use nullable values, and then extract an internal representation of nullability.
+We measure how well models of various sizes at various training checkpoints complete programs that use nullable values, and then extract an internal representation of nullability.

 ---